SON Ambassador Program

 Botero is also an active member of WVU CHAARG, TRiO/Student Support Services, WVU Student Nurses Association, WVU Paws, and Helvetia, in addition to working with the WVU Wrestling Team.

 Tingler, of Fairmont, is looking forward to creating new connections with first-year nursing students.

 “It is so important to have support while in nursing in order to be successful,” she said.
 “By having this program available, students know they have someone to reach out to so they can become comfortable with making such a big decision regarding their future career.”

 After graduation, she wants to become a pediatric nurse in a clinic setting.

 Meet Our Beckley Ambassador

-Kaitlyn Sizemore, of Shady Spring, West Virginia, is a sophomore in the Bachelor of Science in Nursing (BSN) program.
+Kaitlyn Sizemore, of Shady Spring, West Virginia, is a junior in the Bachelor of Science in Nursing (BSN) program.

 After the Morgantown Campus program was established in Fall 2022, Sizemore was selected in Spring 2023 as the Beckley Campus Ambassador.

 “I wanted to be an ambassador because I want to become more involved within my program, but also to help other students coming into the program feel welcomed,” Sizemore said.
 “I chose nursing because I have always enjoyed helping those in need, and I want to be able to make a difference within the community.”